Gateshead: Industrial revolution

 Sir Joseph Swan lived at Underhill, Low Fell, Gateshead from 1869 to 1883, where his experiments led to the invention of the electric light bulb.
 The house was the first in the world to be wired for domestic electric light.

+In 1889 one of the largest employers (Hawks, Crawshay and Sons) closed down and unemployment has since been a burden.
+Up to the Second World War there were repeated newspaper reports of the unemployed sending deputations to the council to provide work.
+The depression years of the 1920s and 1930s created even more joblessness and the Team Valley Trading Estate was built in the mid-1930s to alleviate the situation.

+Regeneration

+In the late 2000s, Gateshead Council started to regenerate the town, with the long-term aim of making Gateshead a city.
+The most extensive transformation occurred in the Quayside, with almost all the structures there being constructed or refurbished in this time.

+In the early 2010s regeneration refocused on the town centre.
+The £150 million Trinity Square development opened in May 2013: it incorporates student accommodation, a cinema, health centre and shops.
+It was nominated for the Carbuncle Cup in September 2014.
+The cup was however awarded to another development which involved Tesco, Woolwich Central.

+Governance

+Former

+In 1835 Gateshead was established as a municipal borough and in 1889 it was made a county borough, independent from Durham County Council.

-In 1870, the Old Town Hall was built, designed by John Johnstone who also designed the previously built Newcastle Town Hall.
+In 1870 the Old Town Hall was built, designed by John Johnstone who also designed the previously built Newcastle Town Hall.
 The ornamental clock in front of the old town hall was presented to Gateshead in 1892 by the mayor, Walter de Lancey Willson, on the occasion of him being elected for a third time.
 He was also one of the founders of Walter Willson's, a chain of grocers in the North East and Cumbria.
 The old town hall also served as a magistrate's court and one of Gateshead's police stations.

-In 1835, Gateshead was established as a municipal borough and in 1889 it was made a county borough, independent from Durham County Council.
-In the same year, however, one of the largest employers, Hawks, Crawshay and Company, closed down and unemployment has since been a burden.
-Up to the Second World War there were repeated newspaper reports of the unemployed sending deputations to the council to provide work.
-The depression years of the 1920s and 1930s created even more joblessness and the Team Valley Trading Estate was built in the mid-1930s to alleviate the situation.
+Current

 In 1974, following the Local Government Act 1972, the County Borough of Gateshead was merged with the urban districts of Felling, Whickham, Blaydon and Ryton and part of the rural district of Chester-le-Street to create the much larger Metropolitan Borough of Gateshead.

-In the past decade, Gateshead Council has begun developing plans to regenerate the town, with the long-term aim of making Gateshead a city.
-The most extensive transformation thus far has occurred in the Quayside, with almost all the structures there being constructed or refurbished in this time.

-The town centre has also been redeveloped, with the £150 million Trinity Square development opening in May 2013.
-The centre incorporates student accommodation, a cinema, health centre and stores.
-It was nominated for the Carbuncle Cup in September 2014.
-The cup was however awarded to another development which involved Tesco, Woolwich Central.

 Geography

-The town of Gateshead is situated in the North East of England in the ceremonial county of Tyne and Wear, and within the historic boundaries of County Durham.
+The town of Gateshead is in the North East of England in the ceremonial county of Tyne and Wear, and within the historic boundaries of County Durham.
 It is located on the southern bank of the River Tyne at a latitude of 54.57° N and a longitude of 1.35° W.

 Gateshead experiences a temperate climate which is considerably warmer than some other locations at similar latitudes as a result of the warming influence of the Gulf Stream (via the North Atlantic drift).
 It is located in the rain shadow of the North Pennines and is therefore in one of the driest regions of the United Kingdom.